riceissa/issarice.com/wiki/non-self-propagating-ideologies.md

 This is mainly because these values go against goals that show up in [instrumental convergence](https://en.wikipedia.org/wiki/Instrumental_convergence).

+For instance, a person whose values are against resource acquisition will have a difficult time trying to spread this value to others, because spreading the value involves acquiring more resources in order to gain converts and so forth.
+This person would have to -- going against their values -- gain more resources first, and then somehow use those resources to spread their value of not gaining more resources.

 As [Brian Tomasik notes](http://reducing-suffering.org/strategic-considerations-moral-antinatalists/#Will_voluntary_antinatalism_work) for antinatalism: